jmcclenon/serverNotes/jupyter.md

 ## Install Jupyter Server on Ubuntu 16.04
 ![Jupyter Notebooks](https://content-calpoly-edu.s3.amazonaws.com/cosam/1/images/Project%20Jupyter%20logo.png)

-1. Create Ubuntu server on AWS with 30Gb EBS storage
+1. Create Ubuntu server on AWS with at least 30Gb EBS storage and 2 GB of RAM.

-2. Associate elastic IP to the new server
+2. Associate elastic IP with the new VM

 3. `cd /tmp`